Back to Blog

 • Keep bundle sizes small.

-• Use provisioned concurrency (if on AWS).
+• Use provisioned concurrency.

 Tags:ServerlessAWSVercel